Norfolk and Western 1218

-Norfolk and Western 1218 is the only surviving example of the Norfolk and Western Railway’s (N&W) Class A 2-6-6-4 steam locomotives.
-It was built in June 1943 by the Norfolk and Western's (N&W) Roanoke (East End) Shops in Roanoke, Virginia.
-No. 1218 was retired from regular revenue service in July 1959 and was later restored by Norfolk Southern for excursion service for their steam program, pulling excursions throughout the eastern United States from 1987 to 1991.
-No. 1218 is currently on display at the Virginia Museum of Transportation in Roanoke.
+Norfolk and Western 1218 is the only surviving example of the Norfolk and Western Railway's (N&W) class A steam locomotives.
+It was built in June 1943 by N&W's Roanoke (East End) Shops in Roanoke, Virginia to haul both fast passenger and freight trains around the N&W system.
+No. 1218 was retired from regular revenue service in July 1959 and sold to the Union Carbide Company (UCC) to be used as a stand-by stationary boiler at one of their chemical plants in South Charleston, West Virginia.
+In 1964, No. 1218 was sold to F. Nelson Blount, who added it to his Steamtown, U.S.A. collection for preservation and display.